Markets

 Mentioned in this article

-The bank's latest quarterly results, reported in January, exceeded analyst forecasts, supported by a rebound in investment banking and steady performance in its services division.
-"The turnaround narrative for Citi continues to build," commented David Wagner of Aptus Capital Advisors.
+The bank's most recent quarterly earnings report, released in January, exceeded Wall Street profit forecasts.
+This was driven by a resurgence in investment banking and dealmaking activity, coupled with continued resilience in its services division.
+"The turnaround story for Citi continues," observed David Wagner, head of equity and portfolio manager at Aptus Capital Advisors.

 Related Articles